In a few seconds, you’re going to see a popup appear on the bottom right of your screen.

 The Types of HelloBar Popups You Can Create

-At the time if writing this, there are 5 main types of popups you can create with HelloBar and I will explain what they do (and how to best use them below).
+At the time of writing this, there are five main types of popups you can create with HelloBar and I will explain what they do (and how to best use them below).

 To find these popup types, you simply have to:

 01: Click the ‘Create New PopUp” In The Dashboard:

 There will be a “new popup button” on the left-hand side of your screen once you’ve created your (free) HelloBar account.

 Before you pick the type of popup you like, you must first choose the goal you want to optimize for and track.